• Skip to main content

 About the Author

-Emily Hall is “mom” to seven cats, one dog, and two sugar gliders.
-She has been writing in the pet industry for almost 10 years, with a focus on traveling and adventuring with cats.
-Emily and her husband enjoy hiking, road-tripping, camping, and canoeing with their three cat adventurers.
-Read more about her here.
+Emily Hall, ABCCT is a certified cat trainer and cat adventure enthusiast.
+As a “mom” to five cats and one dog, she has been writing in the pet industry for 10 years, with a focus on traveling and adventuring with cats.
+Emily has a passion for getting out there and doing more with her cats – for pushing the bounds of cat expectations!
+She and her husband enjoy hiking, road-tripping, camping, and canoeing with their three cat adventurers.
+Read more about Emily here.

-1. Heather Parsley
+Heather Parsley

 Such a good idea.
 When I was first walking with Ziva on a dirt road, I’d use a clicker and treats for her.
 If a car came by, I’d have her sit next to my legs away from the car.
 After it had passed, she’d start walking again.